“You may experience physical and emotional symptoms

 What is premenstrual exacerbation (PME)?

+DotS the definition of PME may vary.
 In Learn: PME the IAPMD’s definition is:

 “Premenstrual Exacerbation (PME) refers to the premenstrual exacerbation/worsening of the symptoms of another disorder, such as major depressive disorder or generalized anxiety disorder.

-Cause
+PMDD Cause

 In Premenstrual Syndrome and Premenstrual Dysphoric Disorder: Diagnosis and Prevention the (United States) Endocrine Society note:

 “Doctors are still searching for the exact cause of premenstrual syndrome or PMDD.
 Hormone levels are the same in women with or without PMS/PMDD.
 But it is thought that women with PMS/PMDD have a greater response to the fall in hormones that occurs in the days before a period.
 There may also be changes in neurotransmitters in the brain.
 Some women have a genetic risk factor for PMDD.
-Undiagnosed depression or anxiety can also lead to problems”.19
+Undiagnosed depression or anxiety can also lead to problems”.16

 Predictable PatternPremenstrual Syndrome (PMS)